sudmantlab/loco-pipe/manual/README.md

   `snp_calling_global`, users will be able to follow the recommended workflow to identify the deviant SNPs.
 Next, they could generate a new SNP list excluding the deviant SNPs in ANGSD format and index it with ANGSD.
-They can then use the `-site` flag to restrict another round of SNP calling on this new SNP list (this can be done with the `extra` flag in the config file or by directly editing the `snp_calling_global` rule), rename the existing
+They can then use the `-sites` flag to restrict another round of SNP calling on this new SNP list (this can be done with the `extra` flag in the config file or by directly editing the `snp_calling_global` rule), rename the existing